Expansion of the Australian Football League: Southport Sharks (1996)

 By 1995 the Southport Sharks had reached 20,000 members began to lead the charge for a second Queensland team entering the Australian Football League.
-In 1996, the Sharks made their first bid to the AFL for inclusion in the national league, which was rejected by the AFL in favour of Port Adelaide's proposal.
-After which, the club continued to lobby for a licence.
+In 1996, the Sharks made their first bid to the AFL for inclusion in the national league, which was rejected by the AFL in favour of Port Adelaide's proposal.After which, the club continued to lobby for a licence.

 Further attempts were made by the club to enter the AFL including purposed mergers with North Melbourne.

 Melbourne Hawks (1996)

-The Melbourne Hawks would have consisted of the merger between the Melbourne and Hawthorn Football Clubs at the end of the 1996 season.
+The Melbourne Hawks would have comprised a merger between the Melbourne and Hawthorn Football Clubs at the end of the 1996 season.
 Out of all the proposed merger combinations in the 1990s, it was seemed as ideal as it was known that Hawthorn had a football team which ranked as one of the best of all time but were in a dire financial situation, as opposed to Melbourne which had a sound financial base but were a club which had mostly struggled on-field since their last premiership in 1964.

 Despite the controversial approval of the Melbourne Football Club board and members, the merger was voted out by Hawthorn members after a passionate campaign led by Don Scott.

 Sydney Celtic (2008)

 In March 2008, it was revealed by the media that the AFL had considered a radical proposal to launch an Irish-dominated team in Sydney's western suburbs, which would perform before an international audience under the "Celtic" brand name.
 At the time, the Irish Experiment was peaking with numerous Irish players in the AFL.
 The "Sydney Celtics" plan was first put to AFL chief executive Andrew Demetriou in early 2007 by Gaelic Players Association executive Donal O'Neill.
 It was said that the proposal originated at the International Rules series in Ireland in late 2006 when O'Neill put forward a plan to purchase an AFL licence in Sydney.
 The idea had been boosted by the hype generated by Tadgh Kennelly's appearance for Sydney in the AFL Grand Final, having become one of the club's better locally known players.
-However, the idea never materialised and the AFL has since stated that this was never a serious option and it proceeded to make plans for a new license which was to become the Greater Western Sydney Giants.
+However, the idea never materialised and the AFL has since stated that this was never a serious option and it proceeded to make plans for a new license, which was to become the Greater Western Sydney Giants.